-A Guide to Sleeping Bear Dunes National Lakeshore and Glen Arbor Michigan
+Sleeping Bear Dunes National Lakeshore and the Village of Glen Arbor: A Northern Michigan Guide

 This article is full of photographs of Sleeping Bear Dunes National Lakeshore and describes many things a visitor can do while in the area.
 A map gives details about some of the best places to venture while visiting.
 Lodging and local restaurant information is also provided.